WDAqua/SummaServer/README.md

                 FILTER regex(lang(?l), "LANG", "i") .
             }

   - implement getQuery1(), this method returns a query.
-It returns the resources connected to the resource ENTITY, order them according to the PageRank score and take the first TOPK.
-Moreover it retrieves the labels of the founded resources in the language LANG.
+It returns the resources connected to the resource **ENTITY**, order them according to the PageRank score and take the first **TOPK**.
+Moreover it retrieves the labels of the founded resources in the language **LANG**.
 For Wikidata the query is.

         PREFIX rdf: <http://www.w3.org/2000/01/rdf-schema#>
         PREFIX vrank: <http://purl.org/voc/vrank#>